 Foundation Logo

-2016 With a $296,000 grant over two years, fully funded the creation of GRH’s award-winning Wound Care Center
+2016 Fully funded the creation of Glencoe Regional Health Services’ award-winning Wound Care Center

 Wound Center Sign

-2019 Glencoe Regional Health Services updated its name to Glencoe Regional Health, and the Foundation aligned to become publicly known as Glencoe Regional Health Foundation; Awarded a $365,000 grant over three years for 3D Mammography Equipment
+2019 Glencoe Regional Health Services updated its name to Glencoe Regional Health, and the Foundation aligned to become publicly known as Glencoe Regional Health Foundation; Awarded a grant for 3D Mammography Equipment

 Prairie Trail